sapphi-red/portfolio/src/about.md

 I'm sapphi-red.
 I'm a [Vite](https://vite.dev/) core team member.
 I work at [VoidZero](https://voidzero.dev/).

 I normally spend my time working on frontend related build toolchains.
-But I also had been working on writing backend code using Go.
+In past, I had been writing frontend code in Vue and backend code using Go.

 [The list of contributions](/about/contributions)